sominsong/NIMOS/README.md

     After this process, folders for docker bind mount are created under the `/data/` folder.
 Also, several docker networks and docker volumes are created.
     You can check `docker network ls` and `docker volume ls` command.

+    You can see help description of option -B with `./run.sh -B -h` command.

     - You can test the application with the following command (The options that can be tested vary from application to application):

-        > **Do not panic if the `rm: cannot remove '/var/log/strace-docker/*-*-*': No such file or directory` output statement is printed during this process!
-This statement is added so that there is no residual log file. **

     ```
     ./run.sh -B -e [mongodb|mysql|httpd|nginx|redis|mariadb|node|tomcat]